 • Liabilities are restricted to the amount invested

 After choosing your company name and business structure, it’s time to create a Memorandum of Association and Articles of Association for your business.
-The Memorandum of Association is essentially the blueprint for your business; it determines what kind of business you’re creating, its structure, its objectives, and its shareholders.
+The Memorandum of Association is essentially the blueprint for your business; it determines what kind of business you’re creating, its structure, objectives, and shareholders.

 This is an overview of the required and recommended content for your Memorandum of Association: